Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Pros and cons of tracking pixels

 Tracking pixels aren’t universally popular.
+But they are very useful for companies and websites.
+In some aspects they can also benefit users.
 Here are the arguments for and against their use.

 Pros

-They help businesses work out what the most effective marketing strategies are, making it less likely that they’ll waste money on ineffective ads and email campaigns.
-They also help websites provide more tailored advertising to their visitors.
-Arguably, many internet users would prefer to get useful ads, responding to their needs, rather than completely random ones.
+• Better online experience for users.
+Tracking pixels help websites provide more tailored advertising to their visitors.
+Arguably, many internet users would prefer to get useful ads responding to their needs rather than completely random ones.

 Cons